Man in Custody After Suspicious Vehicle Report at Supreme Court

 Melvin is from rural Michigan, about 60 miles north of Detroit, police said.

+Police did not immediately elaborate on the apparent controlled detonation.
+Bell said Capitol Police didn’t put out a statement about “disrupting” the vehicle because they didn’t want to reveal their methods.

-People are asked to stay away from First Street NE near the building, Capitol Police said.
+People were asked to stay away from First Street NE and several other streets near the building, Capitol Police said.
+The roads later reopened.

 The court term that began Monday will include a number of hotly debated issues, including abortion, gun rights and taxpayer funding of religious schools.